 Aquarelle: Did you know graphite pencils also come in a watercolour version?
 I was impressed!
 The buttery-soft lead is slightly softer than their corresponding regular pencils and melted even faster than their Albreicht Durers.
 Aquarelles come in HB, 2B, 4B, 6B, and 8B.

 Pitt Artist Pens & Brushes: Permanent India Ink, lightfast, acid-free, pH neutral, odor-free, and does not bleed through paper.
-Visit Faber-Castell’s website to see their large selection of colours, tip sizes, and brushes.
+Scroll down to see my Pitt Pen colour chart or visit Faber-Castell’s website to see their large selection of colours, nibs, and kits.

 Waterproof Timeline: I wanted to get creative and combine Albreicht Durers with the Pitt Pens and found this helpful.
 You can see the permanency start to show as it cured with time.
 I only did up to 48 hours on this chart and only a hint of colour bled when rubbed moderately with water.
 The Gamsol Mineral Spirit seemed to maintain the ink better.
 I also made an illustration where I did a light wash with Albreicht Durers (and no rubbing) 1 hour after using the Pitt Pen and it worked well.

 Faber-Castell: Pitt Pastel Pencils